fossas/spectrometer/docs/userguide.md

 ```

 *NOTE: Currently, text reports are not supported, and the report will be*
 *printed as JSON.
-It is reccommended to use the `--json` flag anyway, since*
+It is recommended to use the `--json` flag anyway, since*
 *the behavior of the command without the flag will change in the future.*

 ## Common FOSSA Project Flags